Characters: Naruto - Other Characters

 - Like a God to Me: Some revered her as the "Rabbit Goddess" for her power.

-- Magical Eye: She has the Byakugan for her regular eyes, and a Third Eye like that of the Ten-Tails.
+- Magical Eye: She has the Byakugan for her regular eyes, and a Third Eye that combines the Sharingan and Rinnegan together that was also found on the Ten Tails.

 - Mana Drain: Her hair can drain chakra, and she can also use Black Zetsu to drain those her hair can't.